dhanur500/dhanur5470/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on Frontend ReactJS,Redux
+- 🔭 I’m currently working and
 - 🌱 I’m currently learning
 <!--- 👯 I’m looking to collaborate on ...
 - 💬 Ask me about ...